nsarsoftware/cv/index.md

 ## TLDR;

 - 12+ years in software dev
-- Now working as consultant making web & mobile apps.
+- Now working as consultant making web & mobile apps using React and React Native.
 - Worked in games industry on internal tools and infrastructure for 2 years.
 - Mainly developed native iOS apps for about 6 years (swift, objc)
 - Also made Android apps and Backends on the side